 Tell me how your church is innovating in 2020 in the comments below.

 What if the difference between success and failure lies in the few steps between the auditorium and the lobby?
 That’s what I witnessed about a year ago.
 The much beloved founding pastor of a multi-site, megachurch invited his congregation to open their homes and invite their friends to join them for a six week study the church had produced.
 The curriculum was awesome.
 The pastor did the teaching.
 The topic was relevant.
 It was a sure thing, but don’t be so sure.

 At the close of the service, the pastor made an impassioned appeal for his members to take the next step and start their own group.
 But, it wasn’t just one next step, it was 20-30 next steps out to the lobby.
 That evening a crowd of 1,000 adults netted 18 groups.
 All of our hearts sank.

+The pastor had said the right words.
+He was presenting the right offering at the right time.
+The church was familiar with small groups.
+Why the poor result?
 Over the years, I’ve seen great messaging become ineffective simply by the distance between the invitation and the response.
 The best curriculum, the strongest leadership or even the most carefully crafted appeal can all unravel in a matter of minutes if the wrong step is given in recruiting group leaders.
 A few simple nuances can net a profound effect.

 At that church, we made a quick change.
 Rather than prospective group hosts responding by signing up in the church lobby after the service, the new next step involved no steps at all.
 The response was simply to take out a card and sign up right there in the service.
 The cards were collected at the end of the service.
 The result went from 18 groups to 248 groups in less than 24 hours.
 The final result over the next three weeks was 1,100 new groups across all of their campuses.